chembl/compound_target_pairs_dataset/README.md

 <p align="center">
     <a href="https://zenodo.org/doi/10.5281/zenodo.10723114"><img src="https://zenodo.org/badge/550876229.svg" alt="DOI"></a>
     <a href="https://doi.org/10.5281/zenodo.10721939"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10721939.svg" alt="DOI"></a>
 </p>

 # Introduction
-This code extract a dataset of compound-target pairs from the open-source bioactivity database [ChEMBL](https://www.ebi.ac.uk/chembl/) [Zdrazil2023].
+This code extracts a dataset of compound-target pairs from the open-source bioactivity database [ChEMBL](https://www.ebi.ac.uk/chembl/) [Zdrazil2023].

 The compound-target pairs are known to interact because

-- they have at least one corresponding measured activitiy values in ChEMBL or
+- they have at least one corresponding measured activity value in ChEMBL or
 - they are part of a set of manually curated known interactions in ChEMBL.

 Furthermore, the dataset contains a number of compound and target annotations to enable future analyses.